 As the offender works diligently and sincerely to repair, the hurt party can also move toward allowing more trust and closeness into the relationship again.
 In a measured way, they can allow the offending person to honor and bear witness to the pain they caused.
 The hurt party can grow in understanding what they need in order to feel safer in the relationship.
 As safety grows, trust can grow.
 As trust grows, the chance for vulnerability, intimacy, and joy reappears on the horizon.

 Clearly, this isn’t cheap forgiveness.
 Both parties build this trust and earn this security through active, committed, and heartfelt efforts.
 In this way, the relationship that once caused great pain transforms into a refuge, a place of safety and care.
 I once read that, if you see a couple standing at the top of a mountain, chances are they didn’t fall there.

 They had to climb.

 Next Steps in Healing

 If you need help climbing the mountain of genuine forgiveness, we want to support you!
-If you live in the Denver, Centennial, or Castle Rock area, give us a call or schedule an appointment today by clicking below.
+If you live in the Denver, Centennial, or Castle Rock area, give us a call or schedule a couples therapy appointment today by clicking below.